-Now, we think all doggos are beautiful and worthy of belly rubs, but with the rise of merle pit bulls, a lot of people are wondering what the official word is about them in show circles.
+Now, we think all dogs are beautiful and worthy of belly rubs, but with the rise of merle pit bulls, many people wonder what the official word is about them in show circles.

 Per the UKC Breed Standard for the American Pit Bull Terrier, merle is prohibited with albinism.
-The similar American bully is also prohibited in the merle pattern, by the UKC Breed Standard.
-At present, the American pit bull terrier is not recognized by the AKC, but their cousin, the American Staffordshire terrier, is.
-Unfortunately, pit bull terrier is listed as an alternate name for these in the breed overview.
+The similar American bully is also forbidden in the merle pattern, by the UKC Breed Standard.
+The AKC does not recognize the American Pit Bull terrier, but their cousin, the American Staffordshire terrier, is.
+Unfortunately, Pitbull terrier is listed as an alternate name for these in the breed overview.

-The American Staffordshire terrier is allowed in any color and pattern, according to the AKC standard, including parti or patch.
-Dogs that are more than 80 percent white, black, and tan or liver are considered less than ideal in the official standard.
+The American Staffordshire terrier is allowed in any color and pattern, according to the AKC standard.
+Dogs that are more than 80 percent white, black, and tan or liver are considered less than ideal by the official standard.

 Does merle color cause health problems?

 If your merle pup's parents were not genetically tested before breeding, that's cause for concern.
-Not because we think deaf or blind dogs aren't great, but because eye and skin problems can be painful for your pooch and expensive to treat in the long run.
+Not because we think deaf or blind dogs aren't great but because eye and skin problems can be painful for your puppy and expensive to treat in the long run.

 Is it okay to buy a Merle Pitbull?

-Buying or adopting a dog is a huge decision, and you have to make it with yourself and your future puppy in mind.
-If you want a merle pitbull and have found a breeder who has done genetic testing to make sure he won't suffer from any health issues, then go for it.
+Buying or adopting a dog is a huge decision, and you must make him with your future puppy in mind.
+If you want a merle pitbull and have found a breeder who has done genetic testing to ensure he won't suffer from any health issues, then go for him.